National Honor Society

 Mortar Board is a national honor society that recognizes college seniors for superior achievement in scholarship, leadership, and service.
-Membership in Mortar Board is synonymous with dedication and success.
-Mortar Board offers PLU's student leaders with an opportunity to join a nationally recognized honor society.
-In addition, it creates a cohort experience for students, in which they will elect leadership positions and assume responsibility for ongoing programs and service.
-The inaugural cohort for Mortar Board will be inducted in May 2014.
+Membership is synonymous with dedication and success.
+The PLU Black & Gold Chapter creates a cohort experience for students, in which they will elect leadership positions and assume responsibility for ongoing programs and service to the institution throughout their senior year.

 Eligibility & Selection Process

 Juniors with a 3.5 cumulative GPA are eligible to apply for Mortar Board.
 Eligible students are invited to submit an application, resume, and 2 letters of recommendation.
 Applications and letters of recommendation should provide evidence of the student's excellence in scholarship, leadership, and service.
 Scholarships to cover the national dues are available by answering an additional question on the application.

 Being tapped is a tradition within the Honor Society of informing students that they have been selected.
 On April 21, 2014, 36 PLU students were tapped by Mortar Board advisors to become the first members of Black & Gold Chapter of Mortar Board.

 Following the tapping, new members attend an orientation session and a formal induction ceremony.
 The newly inducted cohort elects its leadership; the available leadership positions are outlined in the PLU Mortar Board Bylaws.
 Students participate as active members of Mortar Board throughout their senior year.